Instagram head calls for an industry body to help keep kids safe online

 By David Shepardson and Elizabeth Culliford

-Dec 8 (Reuters) - Instagram head Adam Mosseri will on Wednesday urge the creation of an industry body to determine best practices to help keep young people safe online, in his first appearance before Congress.
+Dec 8 (Reuters) - Instagram head Adam Mosseri on Wednesday urged the creation of an industry body to determine best practices to help keep young people safe online, in his first appearance before Congress.

-Mosseri, in written testimony before a Senate panel, saidthe industry body should address "how to verify age, how to design age-appropriate experiences, and how to build parental controls."
+Mosseri, speaking before a Senate panel, said the industry body should receive input from civil society, parents, and regulators to create standards on how to verify age, design age-appropriate experiences, and build parental controls.

-Photo-sharing app Instagram and its parent company Meta Platforms Inc, formerly Facebook, have come under intense scrutiny over the potential impact of their services on the mental health and online safety of young users.
+Photo-sharing app Instagram and its parent company Meta Platforms Inc FB.O, formerly Facebook, have come under intense scrutiny over the potential impact of their services on the mental health, body image and online safety of young users.

 Mosseri said companies like Instagram "should have to adhere to these standards to earn some of our Section 230 protections," referring to a key U.S. internet law which offers tech platforms protections from liability over content posted by users.

-In a slew of announcements on young users' safety on Tuesday, Instagram said it would be stricter about the types of content it recommends to teens, and would switch off the ability for people to tag or mention teens who do not follow them on the app.
-It will also introduce parental controls next year.
+Lawmakers, who have held a series of hearings on children's online safety, said they wanted to discuss legislative reforms and solutions to protect kids online from harmful content, abuses and exploitative practices, including around the algorithms used by tech platforms.
+In his opening remarks, Senator Richard Blumenthal said the time for self-regulation was over.

-The app, since September, has suspended plans for a version of Instagram for kids, amid growing opposition to the project.
+Instagram, since September, has suspended plans for a version of the app for kids, amid growing opposition to the project.
+The pause followed a Wall Street Journal report that said internal documents, leaked by former Facebook employee Frances Haugen, showed the company knew Instagram could have harmful mental health effects on teens.
 L4N2QT2NJ

-That pause followed a Wall Street Journal report that said internal documents, leaked by former Facebook employee Frances Haugen, showed the company knew Instagram could have harmful mental health effects on teens.

-(Reporting by David Shepardson and Elizabeth Culliford; Editing by Franklin Paul, Mark Porter and Bernadette Baum)
+(Reporting by David Shepardson, Elizabeth Culliford and Diane Bartz; Editing by Franklin Paul, Mark Porter, Bernadette Baum and Aurora Ellis)

 ((David.Shepardson@thomsonreuters.com; 2028988324;))